 Progress, innovation and change cannot happen without creativity.
 Embracing creative work as a type of scholarship can solve problems, inspire change, and transform the human environment and experience.

-A true mecca for interdisciplinary efforts, the College of Architecture’s diverse yet complimentary programs work together to shape and improve the natural, built and virtual environments.
+A true mecca for interdisciplinary efforts, the School of Architecture’s diverse yet complimentary programs work together to shape and improve the natural, built and virtual environments.

 In a world where technology is constantly leaping forward, our faculty and students enthusiastically explore cutting-edge methods and tools and use them to expand artistic possibilities and create new mediums of art, entertainment, accessibility and more.